torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 after a reboot uGuru will hold 0x00 here, but if the driver is removed and later on attached again data-port will hold 0x08, more about this later.

-After wider testing of the Linux kernel driver some variants of the uGuru have turned up which will hold 0x00 instead of 0xAC at the CMD port, thus we also have to test CMD for two different values.
+After wider testing of the GNU/Linux kernel driver some variants of the uGuru have turned up which will hold 0x00 instead of 0xAC at the CMD port, thus we also have to test CMD for two different values.
 On these uGuru's DATA will initially hold 0x09 and will only hold 0x08 after reading CMD first, so CMD must be read